watir/watirbook/link.md

     require "watir-webdriver"
     => true

-In following code examples, do not type lines that start with `=>`.
+In following code examples, do not type lines that start with `=>` (`=> true` for example).
 That represents value that Ruby returned.
 You can ignore those lines, until I say differently.

 Open Firefox browser: